eastmaels/steemblog.github.io/_posts/account/deanliu/2017-01-25_a-tale-of-two-new-years-and-a-happy-lunar-new-year-of-rooster-to-all-of-you.md

 ---
-title: "A tale of two new years and a happy lunar new year of rooster to all of you!"
+title: 'A tale of two new years and a happy lunar new year of rooster to all of you!'
 permlink: a-tale-of-two-new-years-and-a-happy-lunar-new-year-of-rooster-to-all-of-you
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2017-01-25 08:49:06
 categories:
 - life